-Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear Cut'
+Rep. Ocasio-Cortez Says Biden Sexual Assault Allegation 'Not Clear-Cut'

 Biden flatly denies Reade's account.

-Biden initially did not respond directly to Reade's claims, but told MSNBC last week: "I'm saying unequivocally, it never, never happened."
+Biden initially did not respond directly to Reade's claims but told MSNBC last week: "I'm saying unequivocally, it never, never happened."

 A friend of Reade's, who spoke to NPR, said Reade told her of the same alleged assault at the time.
 Reade's brother recalled his sister telling him some of the account.
-Reade's former neighbor told NPR she detailed the same accusation to her 2-3 years after it allegedly occurred.
+Reade's former neighbor told NPR she detailed the same accusation to her two or three years after it allegedly occurred.
 Reade says she complained of harassment, but not assault, to three then-Biden aides.
 All three told NPR that those conversations never happened.

 Ocasio-Cortez says that the public response has wrongly focused on the political implications of the accusation.

-"Instead of focusing on her account, instead of focusing on her story as a survivor, people are fast forwarding to the political implications," she said. "'Do you want Trump to win?
+"Instead of focusing on her account, instead of focusing on her story as a survivor, people are fast forwarding to the political implications," she said. " 'Do you want Trump to win?
 Will you be voting for Joe Biden?'
 And that denies justice in this situation."

 Asked what that justice should look like, Ocasio-Cortez said she'd look to what the alleged victim is asking for.
-In Reade's case, she says, "if anything, it sounds like she simply wants to be heard. ... it seems as though she does not feel she's been heard yet."
+In Reade's case, she says, "if anything, it sounds like she simply wants to be heard. ...
+It seems as though she does not feel she's been heard yet."

 Last month, Reade filed a police report with the Washington, D.C., Metropolitan Police Department because she was worried about her safety after receiving "online harassment."